shop-gang/tangerine/docs/ISSUES.md

    - [ ] Expand AI Orchestrator functionality
    - [ ] Implement specialized agents
    - [ ] Add content generation capabilities

 ---

+## Test Coverage Reporting To-Do (as of June 10, 2025)

+- [x] Frontend: Ensure Jest is configured to collect coverage and run with `npm run test:coverage`.
+- [x] Backend: Ensure Vitest is configured to collect coverage and run with `npm run test:coverage`.
+- [x] Integrate coverage reporting into `scripts/test.sh` and `scripts/test-in-container.sh` for both frontend and backend.
+- [ ] Add CI workflow steps to run coverage and (optionally) upload to Codecov or Coveralls.
+- [ ] Optionally set minimum coverage thresholds in Jest and Vitest configs.
+- [ ] Document how to view and interpret coverage reports in CONTRIBUTING.md or relevant docs.

+> **Note:**
+> If you see messages like `Jest: "global" coverage threshold for statements (80%) not met: 5.14%`, this means your current test suite does not cover enough of the codebase to meet the configured thresholds.
+These messages are a prompt to add more tests.
+As you increase test coverage, these warnings will disappear once thresholds are met.

+---